 Guaranteed Acceptance Life Insurance

-These plans may have a graded death benefit for an initial period of time, which means if you pass away during this time there will be no death benefit paid, but premiums will be returned.
-Two years is a typical time frame for graded death benefits.
+Guaranteed acceptance life insurance policies may have a graded death benefit for an initial period of time, which is often two years.
+If you were to die during this period, no death benefit would be paid out but the premiums you paid would be returned.

-What Is Guaranteed Acceptance Life Insurance?
+Is Guaranteed Acceptance Life Insurance Right For You?